fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 Without the `transition` the state change would still happen but would be instantaneous.

-You’re not limited to animating only one property change and might, for example, transition between `opacity` and `transform` states simultaneously.
+You’re not limited to only one property being animated and might, for example, transition between different `opacity` and `transform` states simultaneously.

 Here’s an example “rise on hover” effect, adapted from Stephanie Eckles’s [Smol CSS](https://smolcss.dev/#smol-transitions).